Dynamic Hypersequents for Public Announcement Logic: Introduction

 From both a Hilbert-style and a Kripke-semantic perspective, the different systems of dynamic epistemic logic display strong and distinctive features.
 Their most striking originality, however, lies in their semantics.
 Unlike in classical epistemic logic, which is concerned with static sets of possible worlds, dynamic epistemic logic focuses on transformations of these structures.
 After an announcement, for example, one typically moves from one model to another by altering the set of worlds or the accessibility relations between them.

 The proof-theoretic side of DEL, and in particular PAL, presents a rather different picture.
 Several attempts have been made to develop effective proof systems for PAL.
 The first such attempt was the tableau method introduced in \cite{balbiani2007tableau, balbiani2010tab}, where results on soundness, completeness, and complexity were established.
 Later, sequent calculi were proposed.
 In \cite{nomura2015revising} and \cite{wu2023labelled}, two distinct labelled Gentzen-style calculi are developed.
 In the former, the dynamics of announcements are represented by relational atoms, while in the latter, rules are introduced that simulate reduction axioms -- reducing dynamic PAL-formulas into equivalent static ones.
 The first system admits a cut-elimination theorem, yielding a subformula property (modulo labels), whereas the second achieves only a weaker form of the subformula property.
 More recently, in \cite{liu2023}, a non-labelled sequent calculus was proposed, again using reduction-style rules akin to those in \cite{wu2023labelled}.
-In this calculus, only a pseudo-analytic cut theorem has been established.
+In this calculus, only a pseudo-analytic cut-elimination theorem has been established.
+Finally, it is worth emphasizing that algebraic approaches to dynamic epistemic logics have led to the development of proof systems that also display highly interesting structural properties, in particular for logics of information updates extending beyond PAL, see e.g. \cite{baltagandco,dyckhoffandco,frittellaandco}.